Atalanta/benjaminws_cookbooks/pkgsrc/README.md

 Attributes
 ==========

+At present the second phase of the boostrap is somewhat primitive, in that it downloads the dependencies required to run `pkgin`, installs them, and then installs `pkgin`.
+Because at this stage in the bootstrap we don't have an intelligent enough binary package manager, we need to specify the versions exactly.
+As these will vary depending on the release of pkgsrc and patch level of the individual repository, we provide the capability to specify these as attributes.

 * `node['pkgsrc']['package_server']` - HTTP or FTP path for remote server where pkgsrc binaries reside.
 * `node['pkgsrc']['bootstrap_tarball']['url']` - URL of the pkgsrc bootstrap tarball.
 * `node['pkgsrc']['bootstrap_tarball']['checksum']` - MD5 checksum of the bootstrap tarball.
+* `node['pkgsrc']['pkgin']['dependencies']` - Hash of pkgin dependencies and version numbers
+* `node['pkgsrc']['pkgin']['version']` - Version of pkgin to install

 The Atalanta Systems Linux pkgsrc repository is freely available, and is specified as a sane default.
 The pkgsrc bootstrap tarball is also available from the same repo, and its URL and checksum are included as sane defaults.

 Recipes
 =======